-Cosmetic injectables include neurotoxins such as Botox, Dysport and Xeomin and dermal fillers such as Restylane and Juvederm products.
+Cosmetic injectables include neurotoxins such as Botox, Dysport, Jeveau and Xeomin, as well as dermal fillers such as Restylane, Belotero and Juvederm products.

 The Botox is in the family of neurotoxin products.
 Other similar products include Dysport and Xeomin- Dr. Leithauser personally prefers Botox.
 The products work on wrinkles called “dynamic rhytides,” a term meaning wrinkles that are present when facial muscles are moving/contracting but not present when those muscles are at rest.
 The mechanism of action is essentially the same for each product- the toxin permanently blocks nerve transmission in the area where it is injected, preventing nerve impulses from reaching muscle fibers, thus preventing contraction of the fiber and preventing a wrinkle from forming.
 Effects typically last for about 4-6 moths after treatment.
 Interestingly, the toxin does not “wear off”- the paralysis is permanent.
 Rather, the human body produces new nerve fibers with new synapses to allow the muscles to start moving again.

 The vast majority of dermal fillers (and all fillers used by Dr. Leithauser) are composed of hyaluronic acid, a natural component of our skin.
 These fillers are injected to correct volume loss that naturally occurs over time.
 Fillers are gels of varying viscosity, which helps determine which filler is the right choice for correcting different areas of the face.